The 20 Best Drug Induced Dyskinesia Doctors Near Me in Victoria, AU

 East Melbourne, VIC, AU

-Laura Power practices in East Melbourne, Australia.
+Laura Power practices practicing medicine in East Melbourne, Australia.
 Ms. Power is rated as an Advanced expert by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Acute Cerebellar Ataxia, Benign Paroxysmal Positional Vertigo, Drug Induced Dyskinesia, Vertigo, and Posterior Fossa Decompression.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Acute Cerebellar Ataxia, Benign Paroxysmal Positional Vertigo, Drug Induced Dyskinesia, Vertigo, and Posterior Fossa Decompression.

 Advanced in Drug Induced Dyskinesia